Gluten-Free Life (Infographic)

 It can also cause digestive upsets as the body tries to rid itself of the antigens.
 Expect gas, diarrhea, and abdominal cramps as a result.

-Is a Gluten Free Diet Right for Me?
+Is a Gluten–Free Diet Good for Everyone?

 If you’re older than 65, be sure to get enough fiber.
 Constipation in the elderly can be exacerbated by not getting enough dietary fiber and also by stress.
 Following a healthy diet when you’re over 65 is especially important.
-And, considering that we at MedAlertHelp have compiled a mega-list of senior discounts for you, there’s no reason not to supplement your diet.

 Since the reaction to gluten can damage your gastrointestinal wall, your ability to absorb nutrients might be affected, so you can become deficient in vitamins, particularly the following: